siyanapavlova/Advances_in_QA/README.md

-# Advances_in_QA: Re-implementing 'Dynamically Fused Graph Networks'
+# Advances in QA: Re-implementing 'Dynamically Fused Graph Networks'

 Here are exercises and the final project from the "Advances in QA" class, winter semester 2019/2020, Uni Saarland.

-The final project aims to re-implement the system published by [Xiao et al. (2019)](https://arxiv.org/pdf/1905.06933.pdf "pdf on arxiv.org"), *"Dynamically Fused Graph Network for Multi-hop Reasoning"* with as little assistance from their [openly available code](https://github.com/woshiyyya/DFGN-pytorch "Github repository") as possible.
+The final project aims to re-implement the system published by [Xiao et al. (2019)](https://arxiv.org/pdf/1905.06933.pdf "pdf on arxiv.org"), *"Dynamically Fused Graph Network for Multi-hop Reasoning"*, with as little assistance from their [openly available code](https://github.com/woshiyyya/DFGN-pytorch "Github repository") as possible.

 ### DFGN in Short
-Multi-hop question answering (QA) requires a system to derive the answer to a question from multiple text resources which, each on its own, don't contain the full answer.
+Multi-hop question answering (QA) requires a system to derive the answer to a question from multiple text resources which, each on their own, don't contain the full answer.

 In short, the workflow of dynamically fused graph networks (DFGN) is as follows: select several relevant paragraphs, construct an entity graph from them, and then look at parts of this graph to compute which entities contribute the most to answering the question at hand.
 Perform this step multiple times (each time looking at different parts of the entity graph) and take into account the entities' contribution from the previous iteration.
 This way, the graph network converges to the final answer.